 Kitchen Shears (Amazon)

 I honestly can’t believe that I hadn’t added kitchen shears to the Tools & Gadgets category above long ago.
 My own pair are in the running for the most used tool in the kitchen.
-I use them for everything from trimming meat to chopping salad greens — load them up in a mixing bowl and snip through them vertically.
+I use them for everything from trimming meat to chopping salad greens — load up lettuce, kale, or spinach in a mixing bowl and snip through them vertically.

 This heavy-duty pair handles breaking down a whole chicken and snipping delicate herbs with equal ease.